Rtyrrx/Assignment-1---First-website/README.md

 # My First Webpage

-**Student Name:** Madiyar
+**Student Name:** Bek Madias
-**Course:** Web Development 101
+**Course:** WEB Technologies 1 (Front End)
-**Instructor:** [Insert Instructor’s Name]
+**Instructor:** Assel Alimzhan
-**Date:** [Insert Date]
+**Date:** 13/09/2025

 ---

 ## 1. Objective
-The objective of this assignment was to create a basic HTML webpage named `index.html` that demonstrates fundamental web development concepts.
+The objective of this assignment was to create a basic HTML webpage named `ass1.html` that demonstrates fundamental web development concepts.
 The webpage had to include properly structured text, lists, images, links, tables, buttons, emojis, and forms.
 The task also aimed to improve understanding of HTML syntax, code organization, and webpage structure while encouraging personalization.

 ---